countable/node-dogecoin/README.md

 ## Dependencies

-You'll need a running instance of dogecoind to connect with.
+You'll need a running instance of [dogecoind](https://github.com/dogecoin/dogecoin) to connect with.
 If you're running Debian/Ubuntu, this worked for me: http://www.dogeco.in/wiki/index.php/Dogecoind

-Then, install the dogecoin NPM package.
+Then, install the node-dogecoin NPM package.

-`npm install dogecoin`
+`npm install node-dogecoin`

 ## Example